 To meet licensure requirements, students can apply to the NAAB-accredited Master of Architecture program.
 The curriculum can be completed in either 15, 27 or 39 months, depending on students' previous undergraduate education.
 Licensed architects who would like to earn a graduate degree by completing the majority of their coursework online can do so in the Online Master of Architecture program.

 University of Illinois at Chicago

 Students can find undergraduate and graduate architecture degrees at this Chicago university.
-The pre-professional Bachelor of Science in Architecture program includes classes in drawing, modeling, digital design and architectural theory as well as a 2-year studio sequence.
-As seniors, students can also participate in a cooperative work experience.
+The pre-professional Bachelor of Science in Architecture program includes classes in drawing, modeling, digital design, and architectural theory as well as a 2-year studio sequence.
+As seniors, students can also participate in cooperative work experience.

 The Master of Architecture program is accredited by the NAAB and typically takes another 3 years to complete.
 The curriculum can include study abroad opportunities in Barcelona.
 Other program options include a 1-year post-professional Master of Science in Architecture.
 This program emphasizes studio work and requires a research project.

 University of Illinois at Urbana - Champaign

 Numerous options to study architecture are available through this Champaign university.
 Students who opt to major in architectural studies can complete the school's pre-professional program in 4 years.

 The School of Architecture also offers 2 pathways to earn a professional Master of Architecture.
 The first NAAB-accredited option is for students who hold a bachelor's degree in architectural studies or a related field, while the second option is for students who have a bachelor's degree in another area of study.
 Additionally, the school offers dual degree options for students who want to study topics ranging from business administration to civil and environmental engineering.
 A post-professional Master of Science in Architectural Studies program is also available, and it includes 32 hours of elective coursework.